New Page for WTM 8_26_2024 Thank you for your questions.

 Intro to What the Body Knows the Brain Doesn’t

-Fourth and fifth-grade children need a little coercion to get them curious about their Sensory Bodies.
+The older kids in elementary schools, fourth and fifth-grader, need a little coercion to get them curious about their Sensory Bodies.
 So we start a Science of the brain lesson with a Muscle Testing lesson.
 (Found in the book, A New SENSORY Self Awareness.)
 The Muscle Testing lesson is a fun way to help children feel what their bodies’ know their brains don’t.
 The lesson uses the body strength to the relationship of being able to listen.

 How do the two, muscles and listening, come together?
 The feeling of being or not being hydrated.
 The brain and nerves need water to dissolve salts in the blood and help new information assimilate.
 (See more information in “Notes and Background” at the back of the book, A New Sensory Self Awareness.)